Painful intelligence: What AI can tell us about human suffering: Advantages of categories and symbols

 \section{Advantages of categories and symbols}

-{symbolic AI|see{GOFAI}} While in this example of Go playing, neural networks and GOFAI work nicely together, it is actually not easy in most other tasks to show any clear utility of symbolic AI approaches.
+{symbolic AI|see{GOFAI}} While in this example of Go playing, neural networks and GOFAI work nicely together, it is often not easy to demonstrate any clear utility of symbolic AI approaches.
 This may of course change any time, since AI is a field of rapid development.
 It is quite likely that GOFAI is necessary for particularly advanced intelligence---something much more advanced than what we have at this moment.
-Yet, the tendency has recently been almost the opposite: Tasks which were previously thought to be particularly suitable for symbolic AI have been more successfully solved by neural approaches.\footnote{Natural language processing is a good example \citep{mikolov2010recurrent,bengio2003neural}.} Perhaps symbolic AI works with board games only because such games are in a sense discrete-valued: the stones on the Go board can only be in a limited number of positions, so the game is inherently suitable for GOFAI.
+Yet, the tendency has recently been almost the opposite: tasks which were previously thought to be particularly suitable for symbolic AI have been more successfully solved by neural approaches.
+For example, large language models used in systems like ChatGPT effectively transform language, i.e.\ text data, into a sequence of high-dimensional continuous-valued vectors before inputting them into a huge neural network.\footnote{\citep{achiam2023gpt}.
+This holds for most successful natural language processing systems, such as Google translate \citep{wu2016google}.}

+Perhaps symbolic AI works with board games only because such games are in a sense discrete-valued: the stones on the Go board can only be in a limited number of positions, so the game is inherently suitable for GOFAI.
 So, we have to think hard about what might be the general advantages of logic-based intelligence compared to neural networks.
 In the following, I explore some possibilities.